-- Combine the flour, yeast, and salt in the bowl of a large food processor.
-Pulse a few times to combine.
+- Add the flour, yeast, and salt to the bowl of a large food processor, and pulse a few times to combine.

-- Combine the water and olive oil in a liquid measuring cup.
+- Combine the water and 2 tablespoons olive oil in a liquid measuring cup.
 With the processor running, add the liquid to the dry ingredients in a steady stream.

 - Process until the dough is smooth and elastic, about 90 seconds.

-- Place the dough in a lightly oiled container.
-Cover the container and let the dough ferment at room temperature until doubled in volume, about 1.5 – 2 hours.
+- Place the dough in a lightly oiled large container.
+Cover the container and let the dough rise at room temperature until doubled in volume, about 1½ to 2 hours.

-- Lightly spray or brush the grissini with olive oil and sprinkle on the topping.
+- Lightly spray or brush the grissini with olive oil.
+Sprinkle on any desired toppings.

 - Bake the grissini for 25 to 30 minutes, or until golden brown.